Risk Control Solutions

 The operation and maintenance of an entity's storm water and wastewater management systems is an enormous responsibility.
 The failure to provide these services properly and cost effectively may affect a community's welfare and may result in penalties from federal and state regulatory agencies.
 It may also result in legal action against the municipality by its citizens if sewer backups and flooding problems are traceable to the entity's negligent operation of the systems.

 This document discusses many of the issues facing municipalities as they undertake to fulfill this important responsibility.
-The PERC$ offers practical suggestions for a successful program.
-Preventing Sewer Backups: A Checklist for Public Works Managers is a companion document expressly directed at DPW managers.
+The Risk Control Solution offers practical suggestions for a successful program.
+Preventing Sewer Backups: A checklist for Public Works Managers is a companion document expressly directed at DPW managers.

 Your Municipality and Fireworks Displays